-The naming of metastatic cancer can be confusing.
+You may find the naming of metastatic cancer confusing.
 Doctors name a metastasis for the original cancer.
-One way to remember this is consider a garden: If dandelions from the lawn go to seed and grow in the rose garden, nobody calls them roses.
-Rather, they are dandelions spread to the rose garden.
-In a similar manner, breast cancer that spreads to the bone is not bone cancer, it is metastatic breast cancer.
+For example, breast cancer that spreads to the bone is not bone cancer.
+It is called metastatic breast cancer.

 What does it mean to have metastatic cancer?

 In the past, many people did not live long with metastatic cancer.
 Even with today’s better treatments, recovery is not always possible.
 But doctors can often treat cancer even if they cannot cure it.
 A good quality of life is possible for months or even years.

 Treatment depends on the type of cancer, the available treatment options, and your wishes.
 It also depends on your age, general health, treatment you had before, and other factors.
 Treatments for metastatic cancer include surgery, chemotherapy, hormone therapy, immunotherapy, and radiation therapy.

 For many people with cancer, the goal of treatment is to try to cure the cancer.
 This means getting rid of the cancer and never having it come back.
 With metastatic cancer, curing the cancer may not be a realistic goal.
 However, it might still be a hope or dream.
 It is reasonable to ask your doctor if curing the cancer is the goal.